aidos-lab/aidos-lab.github.io/content/blog/magedge.md

 For this blog post, we briefly present the intuition behind computing these invariants.[^maths] Want to learn more?
 Further details can be found in our [graph pooling paper](https://arxiv.org/abs/2506.11700), our previous work on [diversity evaluation using magnitude](https://arxiv.org/abs/2311.16054), or other references on magnitude or spread.[^ref]

 First, to consider the geometry of a graph, we view the graph as a metric space characterised by its nodes and the structural dissimilarity between them.
-Specifically, we compute diffusion distances based on the graph’s adjacencies, which allows us to directly make comparisons across graphs.[^diffusion]
+Specifically, we compute diffusion distances based on the graph’s adjacencies, which encode the information flow between nodes and allow us to directly make comparisons across graphs.[^diffusion]

 Structural diversity as measured via magnitude or spread  summarises the number of distinct sub-communities in a network based on the distance metric and degree of similarity between nodes.
 Intuitively, to preserve the input graph’s geometry, we’d like to collapse the most redundant graph structures during pooling but preserve the ones that are most characteristic of the graph’s structural diversity.
 Magnitude and spread help us to distinguish between structurally important or redundant edges.